rkotchamp/coldbooth/privacy-policy.md

 - We may update this Privacy Policy periodically.
 Any changes will be posted on this page with the effective date.

 ## Contact Us
-If you have any questions or concerns, please contact us at [your contact information].
+If you have any questions or concerns, please contact us at treuben90@yahoo.com